12 Killer Demand Generation Campaigns Proven to Work

 4. Send Corporate Gifts

 Sending gifts to prospects is a powerful way to drive demand for your product or service.
-When done effectively, it can potentially drive a 450% return on investment.
+When done effectively, it can potentially drive a over 200% return on investment.
 You can send an assortment of gifts, including wine, cookies, fruit baskets, candle kits, company swag, and more.
 When you send gifts to prospective customers, it entices them to reach out.
 So consider using this method as a way to book calls and meetings.

 It also creates a good first impression, which increases the odds of them remembering your brand.
 Look for clues on which gifts would appeal to a prospect.
 You can learn this through conversations on social media or the phone.